cosanlab/PGG_meteor/Logic.md

 ###Current todos
 - Update ineligibility with button to submit hit for 0.05 cents and langauge
 - Update lobby language when eligible
+- Look into assigner logic for lobby event not working properly

 ###Assigner
 - ~~Is user associate with an experiment?~~